Federalism in Australia: Reform of the Federation

-The Territories
+Territories

 In addition to the States, Australia has a number of Territories.
 Two of those are self-governing: the Australian Capital Territory (ACT) and the Northern Territory (NT).
 The rest are administered by the Government of Australia.
 All are constitutionally under the authority of the Commonwealth parliament.
 The power to "make laws for the government" of the Territories, assigned to the Commonwealth Parliament by s 122 of the Constitution, is not confined by any words of limitation.
 It is generally assumed to be a plenary power, equivalent to the "peace, order and good government" powers of self-government assigned to the States by their own Constitution Acts.

 However, the Constitution makes almost no provisions as to the role of the territories within the federation.
 For example, the Senate was to be composed of equal numbers of Senators from each state.
 A particularly troublesome matter was whether this excluded territories from participation in the Senate.
 Two seats each have been allocated to the Northern Territory and the Australian Capital Territory, while each of the states has twelve.
 Although officially a separate internal territory, Jervis Bay Territory is counted as part of the Division of Fenner for the purposes of representation in the House of Representatives and the Australian Capital Territory for the purpose of representation in the Senate.
 Two of the three inhabited external territories, namely Christmas Island and the Cocos (Keeling) Islands, are represented by the senators and representatives of the Northern Territory.
 Since 2019, Norfolk Island has been represented by the Senators for the Australian Capital Territory and by the House of Representatives member for Bean (since 2019) or Canberra (2016-19).
 It previously had no representation due to the higher degree of autonomy it possessed under self-government until 2015.

 The Northern Territory referendum of 1998 narrowly rejected a statehood proposal for the Northern Territory.
 Admission of the Territory as a new State raises difficult questions about how much representation in parliament would be accorded a jurisdiction with such a small population.

+Responsibilities

+Federal government

+According to the constitution, the federal government is requried to maintain the matters of: